Remote Advising in the University Advising Center

-Currently we are suspending all in-person advising sessions until further notice.
-However, we are committed to meeting your academic advising needs and will be conducting virtual advising appointments via your choice of email, telephone or Microsoft Teams.
+We are committed to meeting your academic advising needs.
+Most advisors in the University Advising Center offer both in-person as well as virtual advising appointments via your choice of email, telephone or Microsoft Teams.

 What you should know before your Teams advising appointment: